shrutisachan08/kiki/README.md

 # 🎙️ Voice-Controlled Raspberry Pi Assistant for the Visually Impaired

-An AI-powered voice assistant designed to help visually impaired users using Raspberry Pi.
-It recognizes voice commands, fetches real-time news, tells the time, and responds audibly using speech synthesis.
+An AI-powered voice assistant designed to assist visually impaired users using a Raspberry Pi.
+It responds to voice commands, fetches live news and weather, announces time, and speaks back to the user using speech synthesis.

 ---